 Doom Patrol, June 25 (drama, continuation)

-Technically the second season of an existing show, Doom Patrol joins HBO Max, running concurrently with its original home base of DC Universe—as a branch of the WarnerMedia conglomerate, many of DC’s properties will be airing on HBO Max.
+Technically the second season of an existing show, Doom Patrol joins Max, running concurrently with its original home base of DC Universe—as a branch of the WarnerMedia conglomerate, many of DC’s properties will be airing on Max.
 The series features a group of outcast superheroes whose powers were gained through tragic means.
 Doom Patrol stars Timothy Dalton (Penny Dreadful), Matt Bomer (White Collar), Brendan Fraser (The Mummy, The Affair), Diane Guerrero (Orange Is the New Black), and April Bowlby (Drop Dead Diva).

 Esme & Roy, June 25 (kids, animated, continuation)